strues/retinajs/README.md

 <div style="background: url(/images/my_image@3x.png)" data-rjs="3"></div>
 ```

-Of course, the logic behind image swapping is exactly the same when dealing with background images as it is when dealing with `src` attributes.
+The logic behind image swapping is exactly the same when dealing with background images as it is when dealing with `src` attributes.
 If the user's environment only supports 2x variants, retina.js will load the 2x variant instead of the 3x.

-_Note that it is up to you in a case like this to correctly apply background sizing and any other necessary background-related styles to the element._
+_Note that it is up to you in a case like this to correctly apply background sizing and any other necessary background-related styles to the element. retina.js will not affect these._

 #### Manually Specifying a High-Res URL

-In previous versions, this technique was executed using the `data-at2x` attribute.
-Now, if you pass a URL to the `data-rjs` attribute, retina.js will use the image at the path you specify for all high-resolution environments instead of trying to dynamically serve a suffixed image path based on the environment's capabilities.
+In previous versions, you could tell the script where to find your high-res file by using the `data-at2x` attribute.
+Now, if you pass a URL to the `data-rjs` attribute, retina.js will use the image at the path you specify for all high-resolution environments instead of trying to dynamically serve an auto-suffixed image path based on the environment's capabilities.
 This will work for both `src` attributes on `img` tags and inline background images on all other tags.

 For example, you might write something like this: